RPG-Research/bcirpg/README.md

 ## Phase 3 - Add GUI
 Add basic graphics real-time gaphics or pre-recorded action videos triggered like Dirk the Daring from Dragon's Lair - on top of existing TUI-based game.
+August 2021: The GUI development has begun for the GM, adventure module, content creation, and server administrator tools.
+We are remainging with TUI interface for players for now.

 ## Phase 4 - Add VR